Financial & practical support when ill-health strikes.

 Our independent brokers are ready to help your business:

-Group Income Protection is designed to provide financial support in the event that an employee is unable to work due to significant illness or injury.
-It’s sometimes referred to as business income protection, disability protection or employee sick pay.
+Group Income Protection provides financial support should an employee be unable to work due to significant illness or injury.
+But it’s not just about finances…

 With these plans, the employer is actually the beneficiary, not the employee, even though it’s the employee that’s insured.